Information Aggregation with AI Agents: Results

 Our analysis strongly supports the hypothesis that average intelligence improves information aggregation (Figure \ref{fig:intelligence_effect}).
 In the OLS specification, Average Intelligence is a highly significant predictor of market success ($\beta=-0.221,p<0.001$), with smarter teams achieving consistently lower log errors.
-This means that an increase from the lower IQ (7) teams to the highest (46) reduces the logarithmic error penalty by 8.6 points.
+This means that an increase from the lower intelligence scores (7) teams to the highest (46) reduces the logarithmic error penalty by 8.6 points.
 Because logarithmic scoring scales exponentially, an 8.6 reduction in error implies that the smartest agents assign a probability to the true outcome that is roughly $e^{8.6}$ (over 5,000 times) larger than the probability assigned by the least intelligent agents.
-This massive multiplier illustrates intelligence primarily acting as a safeguard against catastrophic market mispricing (where low-intelligence agents confidently drive the correct asset price to near-zero).
+This massive multiplier illustrates intelligence primarily acting as a safeguard against catastrophic market mispricing, preventing low-intelligence agents from confidently driving the security price to the opposite direction.

+Figure \ref{fig:graph_price_trajectory} maps how AI agents, grouped in three intelligence tiers, discover the true value of the security.
+The probability of the true state is the price of Yes if the answer is Yes and the price of No if the answer is No. The High Intelligence cohort (green line) exhibits rapid informational efficiency, sharply converging toward the true state and subsequently stabilizing.
+In contrast, the Low Intelligence cohort (red line) exhibits a `sawtooth' trajectory, indicating noisy, inefficient belief updating.

-While higher intelligence improves performance on average, the quantile regressions reveal that this is driven primarily by risk mitigation rather than universal optimisation.
+While higher intelligence improves performance on average, the quantile regressions reveal that this is driven primarily by tail risk mitigation rather than universal optimisation.
 We find no significant effect of intelligence on the median market $(\beta \approx 0,p>0.5$), suggesting that typical markets reach an accuracy ceiling regardless of marginal gains in cognition.
 However, intelligence plays a critical role in the tail of the distribution (Q80), where it significantly reduces error ($\beta=-0.069,p<0.01$).
 This implies that average intelligence acts as a form of crash protection: improving the bottom markets rather than the median.
 The Intelligence SD (Standard Deviation) measures whether increasing the diversity of the group improves information aggregation.
 We found an effect only in the tail of the distribution (Q80), where it significantly reduces error ($\beta=-0.052,p<0.05$).

 \begin{Result} Information aggregation improves as the average intelligence increases. \end{Result}